adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/05-migrations.md

 - You can define multiple `paths` from which to read the migrations files.
 The migrations are executed in sequence of the defined paths.
 - The `tableName` property allows you to customize the table name for tracking completed migrations.
 - Since rollbacks can lead to data loss, you can disable them in production by setting `disableRollbacksInProduction = true`.

-## FAQ's

-- How to create migrations from Lucid models?

 ## What's Next?
 This guide gives you a high level overview of migrations.
 We recommend you to read the following docs as well.